garylin2099/MetaGPT/examples/test_experiments/README_DI.md

 5.After the fifth step, you will obtain new code samples generated based on insights from different task types, which will be the samples for the second round.

+## Note
+1.Need to modify the 'import' statements in the following file: ~/MetaGPT/metagpt/strategy/task_type.py

+from metagpt.prompts.task_type import...

+from metagpt.prompts.task_type_new import...